 Earth Monument of Florida by Alan Sonfist

-Over the past year, the COVID-19 pandemic has revealed how vulnerable humanity is to unexpected crises.
+The COVID-19 pandemic has revealed how vulnerable humanity is to unexpected crises.
 The same can be said about the environment.
 Natural systems rely on an array of delicate environmental balances for existence, and many of these fragile balances, crucial for life as we know it, are being impacted by overpopulation, pollution, the burning of fossil fuels, and deforestation.

 "The Earth Pandemic exhibits provide an awareness of our existence on the planet," explains Sonfist.
 “We have to create a balance on Earth as a species in order to survive, because if we don’t respect the environment, we’ll disappear.”

-Land artist Alan Sonfist; and "Earth Monument of Florida" geological artwork
+Land artist Alan Sonfist; and "Earth Monument of Florida" geological artwork at the Gillespie Museum 2021

 From Alan Sonfist's larger "Corings" series: "Earth Monument of Chicago," "Hidden Secrets of New York," and "Earth Monument of Atlanta"